M.A. in Second Language Education

 Mary (Fong) Hermes

 M.A. candidates will focus broadly on second language education.
-Topics include English as a second language (ESL) for K-12, postsecondary, and adult classrooms; bilingual and immersion education; traditional foreign language education in both K-12 and postsecondary settings; or Indigenous language revitalization.
+Topics include English as a second language (ESL) for K-12, postsecondary, and adult basic education classrooms; bilingual and immersion education; traditional foreign language education in both K-12 and postsecondary settings; or Indigenous language revitalization.
 Students pursue a course of study that is designed in collaboration with the faculty adviser to correspond to the interests and background of each student.
 The study plan will provide a solid understanding of research and best practice in the field.
 Independent scholarship is encouraged.
 Students will either write and defend a final thesis (Plan A) or a qualifying final paper (Plan B).

 View the required courses in the graduate catalog under subplan “Second Language Education.”